kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Kentucky inmate records are documents containing personal and incarceration details of persons held in prisons and correctional facilities in the state.
+Kentucky inmate records contain personal and incarceration details of persons in prisons and correctional facilities.
 Kentucky inmate records are maintained by the state’s Department of Corrections and the sheriff’s offices across the state.
-Records managed by the Kentucky Department of Corrections (KYDOC) are for inmates in state correctional institutions while the sheriff’s offices maintain inmate records for inmates in the county jail.
+Records managed by the Kentucky Department of Corrections (KYDOC) are for inmates in state correctional institutions, while the sheriff’s offices maintain inmate records for inmates in the county jail.
 Typical Kentucky inmate records include:

 • Inmate’s full name and known aliases